-Financial Aid
+Institutional Financial Aid

-Scholarship, grant, and loan opportunities are listed online at www.UrshanCollege.org.
+Scholarship, grant, and loan opportunities and eligibility requirements are listed under the Admissions tab on the college website (www.urshancollege.org).
+Any questions you may have about financial aid at Urshan College can be emailed to scholarships@urshancollege.org.
 Additional financial aid may be available from numerous sources including the student's home church or district, benevolent associations, private and public charitable funds, and various governmental bodies.